 MOBILE CRISIS TEAM The National Mental Health Emergency Response Mechanism (NMHERM) aims to ensure access to timely quality care for persons experiencing a mental health emergency while respecting human rights in compliance with applicable laws and best practices.
 The operations of the NMHERM are localized in the city of Beirut, and in Tripoli region (including the city of Tripoli, Minyeh-Donniyeh and Zgharta).
-The NMHERM consists of a project coordinator and a trained team, referred to as Mobile Crisis Team (MCT).
-The MCT is dispatched to the location of a person going through a mental health emergency to support them on-site.
+The NMHERM consists of a project coordinator and a trained medical team of psychiatrists, GPs, and psychiatric nurses, referred to as Mobile Crisis Team (MCT).
+The MCT is dispatched to the location of a person in a mental health emergency to support them onsite.